 Gorman-Rupp (GRC)

 Gorman-Rupp piques our interest.
-Its healthy backlog suggests it has a strong sales pipeline that will drive growth for many quarters.― StockStory Analyst Team
+Its robust backlog growth shows it has a long tail of demand that will fuel sales for many quarters.― StockStory Analyst Team

 1. News